-The scheme is not located within a National Scenic Area or any other site designated for its landscape and visual character (SiteLink).
+The scheme is not located within proximity to a National Scenic Area (SiteLink).

-The scheme is located on a semi-rural stretch of the A9 east of Newtonmore and approximately 4km south of Kingussie.
-The surrounding land is dominated by montane scrubland; arable land; grazing pastures; scattered pockets of woodland; and freshwater habitat, with the River Spey a dominant landscape feature.
-The A9 trunk road and Highland Railway line are also dominant landscape features, as well as scattered residential settlements.
+The scheme is located on a semi-rural stretch of the A85 east of Lochearnhead.
+The surrounding land is dominated by grazing pastures; montane scrub; freshwater habitat; mixed woodland, including forestry plantations; and residential settlements.
+Loch Earn forms a dominant landscape feature to the south of the A85 trunk road.

-The scheme is located within the Landscape Character Type (LCT's) 'LCT 127-Upland Strath' (NatureScot) which has the following key characteristics:
+The scheme is located within the Landscape Character Type (LCT) 'LCT 254-Straths and Glens with Lochs' which has the following key characteristics (NatureScot):